Jochem-W/lemonbot-warns/README.md

 ## Setup instructions

+The bot uses Docker to ensure a consistent build and runtime environment for all users.

 1. Install Docker by following [these instructions](https://docs.docker.com/get-docker/)
 2. On Linux, install the latest version of Docker Compose by following [these instructions](https://docs.docker.com/compose/cli-command/#installing-compose-v2)